p1rog210295/rsschool-cv/cv.md

     1. *Adress:* **Minsk, Belarus**
     1. *Marital status:* **single**
 1. Objective:\
     Want to obtain a programmer profession (frontend developer).
-Have some personal qualities which would help me with this goal like *diligent,willingness to learn, calm, flexible, versatile*
+Have some personal qualities which would help me with this goal like *diligent,willingness to learn, calm, flexible, versatile*.
+1. Skills:
+    1. Basic knowledge of HTML
+    2. Basic knowledge of CSS
+    3. Basic knowledge of JavaScript